 Failure to respond to an offer of a place by submitting a fully completed enrolment form, within 14 days of the offer being made will result in the place being forfeited.

-Places will be offered in order of priority i.e. Priority 1, Priority 2, and Priority 3 Please see Appendix 1 for details of the school’s defined catchment area.
+Places will be offered in order of priority i.e. Priority 1, Priority 2, Priority 3.
+Please see Appendix 1 for details of the school’s defined catchment area.

-.

-Anyone applying after Friday 25th 23rd June 20175 will be placed on a waiting list and offered a place only after the 33 priority categories have been offered places.
+Anyone applying after Friday 23rd June 2017 will be placed on a waiting list and offered a place only after the 3 priority categories have been offered places.